googlefonts/Merriweather-Sans/README.md

 This file provides detailed information on Merriweather Sans Font Software.
 This information should be distributed along with the Merriweather Sans font and any derivative works.

+Older efforts and issues with this project can be seen here: <https://github.com/EbenSorkin/Merriweather-Sans>

 Merriweather Sans is useful for creating long texts for books or articles, headlines and captions.

 Merriweather Sans currently features eight styles: Light, Regular, Bold and Ultra Bold with matching italics

+Merriweather Sans also offers two variable fonts.
+An upright or roman that can vary across weight and an Italic that can also vary across weight.

 ## Basic Font Information